-A century ago, Ford Motor Company revolutionized the production industry by introducing the concept of an assembly line.
+A century ago, Ford Motor Company revolutionized the production industry by introducing the concept of automation in the form of an assembly line.
 It allowed them to produce their cars 8 times faster and made the work environment much safer for employees.
 Since then, we’ve figured out how to make production even faster by using machines to carry out complicated and tedious tasks that used to be done by hand.
 That process, known as automation, is quickly becoming an essential part of many companies’ production, quality control, packaging, and shipping.

 Let’s face it: humans are not as efficient as fast-paced machinery.
 One of the biggest advantages of automation is the remarkable increase in the speed of production.
 A machine doesn’t get tired and slow down or ever need to take a bathroom break.
 As long as it’s functioning properly, it can do a job repeatedly and repeat a task identically every time.
 That means the overall precision and quality of the work being done is also improved.

 In addition to faster, more precise production, automation can also reduce costs.
 Although purchasing the machines requires upfront costs, the lower operational costs make it worth the investment in the long run.
 Since an automated process doesn’t require human workers, the employees who would have been working on the production line can now be used on another project.